 - Describe your dreams in terms of how you feel about everything that happens.

 - Use what your body says in response to your dreams.
 Jean Campbell is a foremost expert in dream-body work.
 The best I can find online is her paper: DreamWork / BodyWork.
 An excerpt:

 A client came in for her regular session, saying she had a dream she wanted to work.
 In the dream, she’d been looking for her purse.

 “That’s about sexuality, of course,” she told me confidently.
 “Everyone knows that.
 Freud said so, right?”

 I declined to comment, but led her through an hour of work with becoming the major figures in the dream, feeling how they felt, becoming them by assuming their physical attitudes.

-Traditionally, amplification technique is used to connect your dreams with literature and myth to understand how it all connects with your life.
-Anytime a dream reminds you of a story — novel, motion picture, biography, comic book, legend — refer to it for clues to the meaning.
+Traditionally, amplification method is used to connect your dreams with literature and myth to understand how it all connects with your life.
+Anytime a dream reminds you of a story—novel, motion picture, video game, biography, animated series or cartoon, comic book, legend—refer to it for clues to the meaning.
 There’s no rule in dreamland against building atop the work of other stories.